eugene-infosec/ai-security-gateway/README.md

 I prioritized **security invariants** over flexibility.
 Here are the specific trade-offs made for this architecture:

 ### 1. Deterministic Lexical Search vs. Vector Search

 * **Decision:** We use exact lexical matching (keyword/metadata) rather than vector embeddings for the security boundary.
 * **Why:** Vector search is probabilistic; a security gate must be deterministic.
 We cannot risk an "89% semantic match" allowing a leak.
 The security layer enforces *scope*, leaving the semantic relevance to the underlying LLM application.

 ### 2. Regex-Based Redaction vs. NLP Named Entity Recognition

 * **Decision:** Secrets (API keys, PII) are scrubbed using high-performance Regex patterns, not an ML model.
 * **Why:** Latency and predictability.
 Running a secondary NLP model for redaction adds significant latency to the critical retrieval path and introduces non-deterministic failure modes.

 ### 3. Serverless Compute (AWS Lambda)

 * **Decision:** The gateway runs on Lambda rather than containers (ECS/K8s).
 * **Why:** Cost and isolation.
 The "scale-to-zero" cost model fits the intermittent nature of RAG retrieval calls.
 Furthermore, Lambda provides strong process isolation per request, minimizing the blast radius of a potential tenant context leak.

+### 4. In-Memory Store (Demo) vs. Database

+* **Decision:** The demo uses a strict `InMemoryStore` instead of connecting to a real database (DynamoDB/Pinecone).
+* **Why:** Reproducibility and Reviewer Experience.
+A "production-shaped" demo must work on the reviewer's machine in seconds.
+Docker containers and cloud credentials introduce friction.
+The security logic (`list_scoped`) is identical regardless of the backing store.

 ---